go-joe/slack-adapter/README.md

 }
 ```

-So far the adapter will emit the following events to the robot brain:
+The adapter will emit the following events to the robot brain:

 - `joe.ReceiveMessageEvent`
 - `joe.UserTypingEvent`
+- `reactions.Event`

 ## Built With